Get help now Make a donation

 Digital hoarding is when you make and keep a large number of digital files.
 Deleting files can cause you the same distress that other people who hoard might feel around physical objects.
 And you may want to keep these files for similar reasons.

-It might involve buying multiple hard drives and devices, or using cloud storage or other software to keep the files.
+It might involve buying lots of hard drives and devices.
+Or using cloud storage or other software to keep the files.
 The types of files can include:

 • Photos and videos